 The chart below explains this all, but the gist is simple.
 Match the reward to make it worth it for the dog to WANT to do it again.
 If I ask you to watch TV for $20 – you’ll probably do it.
 A lot of people will do it for free.
 BUT, if I ask you to watch TV for 10 hours straight and you have other things that you value more than $20, then your “cost” to do that task just went up.
-But we all know there are some people that would TOTALLY watch TV for 10 hours straight for free… even more so if it paid anything at all.
+But we all know some people would TOTALLY watch TV for 10 hours straight for free… even more so if it paid anything at all.
 Think about the last show or movie series that you binge-watched!

-Others, you give them a difficult task and you better ante up!
-Diamond level treat please.
+Others, you give them a difficult task, and you better ante up!
+Diamond level treat, please.

-Some dogs, you can wean easily off treating so much, while others take coaxing their whole life.
+Some dogs, you can wean quickly off treating so much, while others take coaxing their whole life.
 Remember, you should always reward at an unpredictable frequency to keep the relationship alive!- See Dating Your Dog.

 A few quick tips for you when using food as a reinforcer for any behavior:

 - Train BEFORE meals and keep sessions short before they fill up!